aworkshop/c/src/02/README.md

 You see a prompt, and then type two numbers like  `32 64` separated by a space or by a new line.
 It then responds with the calculated sum  `96`.

-When you look into the `add.c` file using a text editor like Atom, VSCode, etcetera, you can see the line number before every line.
+When you look into the `add1.c` file using a text editor like Atom, VSCode, etcetera, you can see the line number before every line.
 And that line number is used to discuss the code.